RWS/studio-api-docs/apiconcepts/filetypesupport/file_type_support_overview.md

 * [Sdl.FileTypeSupport.Framework](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.yml): contains basic data types that are shared between all the moduels, e.g. the ```FrameworkException``` base class, the ```Language``` and ```Codepage``` classes, etc.
 * [Sdl.FileTypeSupport.Framework.NativeApi](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.yml): contains all interfaces required to build file type plug-in components that convert native files to streams of localizable content such as tags and text, including components that work on such streams.
 It also contains some abstract base classes and helpers that can be used in an implementation.
 * [Sdl.FileTypeSupport.Framework.BilingualApi](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.yml): contains the interfaces for the bilingual object model and everything that is required to build components that operate on it.
 It also contains abstract base classes and helpers that can be useful in an implementation.
-* [Sdl.FileTypeSupport.Framework.IntegrationApi](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.yml): contains the interfaces with the functionality the SDL File Type Support Framework exposes to applications that integrate and use it.
+* [Sdl.FileTypeSupport.Framework.IntegrationApi](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.yml): contains the interfaces with the functionality the File Type Support Framework exposes to applications that integrate and use it.

 Native and Bilingual Content
 ---